The social world is characterized by change. But, how do people react to learning about the social changes going on around them?

 Motivation and Advocacy for Social Change

 What motivates people to embrace change and what leads some advocates of change to be more influential than others?
+How can we muster robust sources of motivation to help us deal with major social problems of the day?

 This line of research examines motivational dynamics that can forestall or facilitate personal change.